Baba Mohan Ram: Sekhu Mirasi

-His melodies transcended boundaries, resonating with seekers of truth, symbolizing cosmic harmony, and revealing the interconnectedness of existence.
-Sekhu Mirasi's songs remain an enduring legacy of spiritual awakening and celestial beauty.
+His melodies reachedaudiences, interested in soirtual and philosophical themes, symbolizing cosmic harmony, and revealing the interconnectedness of existence.
+Sekhu Mirasi's songs remain a part of his musical legacy.

 Veneration

 Baba Mohan Ram's Cave is in the mountain of Kali Kholi, in Bhiwadi, where his akhand jyoti (eternal fire) is present.
 Devotees come in large numbers during the Doj and the Chemai Doj (Six Month Festival).
 Devotees offer ghee to his akhand jyoti, which removes their problems, and they offer bhog and uppla (cow dung cake) to his ever lasting dhuni, which also cures all the problems caused to his devotees.
 According to legend, the temple is surrounded by miracles and divine energy, and any service that people do there benefits them, like sweeping the temple floor, donating food to poor, providing water to the bird feeders, and feeding animals, especially cows.
 The temple is surrounded by trees and birds of various species.
 It is said that the deity commanded his devotees to build a temple in his name in the village of Milakpur, where his first devotee, Nandu Ji, lived.